WDM Concepts for WDF Drivers

 The I/O manager sends an application's I/O requests to drivers by creating I/O request packets (IRPs).
 An IRP can contain a request to perform an I/O operation (such as a read/write operation) or a request to perform an I/O control (IOCTL) action (such as returning status).
 In addition, the PnP manager creates IRPs that represent PnP and power management operations that drivers must perform, and it sends these IRPs to drivers.

 Typically, the I/O manager creates a read or write IRP when a user application requests a read or write operation.
 The I/O manager passes the IRP to the driver at the top of the driver stack, and that driver either services the request or passes the request to the next-lower driver.
 Some requests travel to the bottom of the stack, and some are completely processed by higher-level drivers.

 Each time a driver receives an IRP, the driver also receives a pointer to the device object that represents the device that must handle the operation.
 Therefore, the drivers in a driver stack use device objects to determine which of their plugged-in devices a particular request is supposed to go to.

-Framework-based drivers typically do not directly access IRPs.
-Kernel-Mode Driver Framework converts the WDM IRPs that represent read, write, and device I/O control operations to framework request objects that drivers receive in I/O queues.
+WDF drivers typically do not directly access IRPs.
+The framework converts the WDM IRPs that represent read, write, and device I/O control operations to framework request objects that Kernel-Mode Driver Framework (KMDF) and UMDF drivers receive in I/O queues.
 The framework handles PnP and power management IRPs internally and uses event callback functions to inform the driver of PnP and power events.